NinVoido/spotify-vpn/doc/man-sections/management-options.rst

   ``pw-file``, if specified, is a password file where the password must be on first line.
-Instead of a filename it can use the keyword stdin which will prompt the user for a password to use when OpenVPN is starting.
+Instead of a filename it can use the keyword stdin which will prompt the user for a password to use when spotify is starting.

   For unix sockets, the default behaviour is to create a unix domain